Scattering for the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions: Abstract

 \section{Abstract}

-In this paper we consider the real-valued mass-critical nonlinear Klein-Gordon equations in three and higher dimensions.
+In this paper we consider the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions.
 We prove the dichotomy between scattering and blow-up below the ground state energy in the focusing case, and the energy scattering in the defocusing case.
-We use the concentration-compactness/rigidity method as R. Killip, B. Stovall, and M. Visan [Trans.
+We use the concentration-compactness/rigidity method developed by C. E. Kenig and F. Merle.
+The main novelty from the work of R. Killip, B. Stovall, and M. Visan [Trans.
 Amer.
 Math.
-Soc. {\bf364} (2012)].
-The main new novelty is to approximate the large scale (low-frequency) profile by the solution of the mass-critical nonlinear Schr\"odinger equation when the nonlinearity is not algebraic.
+Soc. {\bf364} (2012)] is to approximate the large scale (low-frequency) profile by the solution of the mass-critical nonlinear Schr\"odinger equation when the nonlinearity is not algebraic.

 \textbf{Keywords}: Klein-Gordon equations, well-posedness, scattering, profile decomposition, large scale profile.